Complete Retinol Guide for Beginners: Strengths, Purging, Routines & Results

 2.5% Retinol — The Beginner's Sweet Spot

 2.5% retinol delivers visible anti-ageing results while remaining accessible for most skin types.
-It accelerates cell turnover meaningfully, supports collagen production, and improves skin texture and tone — without the intensity that makes higher concentrations unsuitable for those new to the ingredient.
 The Ammuri Retinol 2.5% Serum with Vitamin C and Niacinamide is formulated with barrier-supporting actives to make the adjustment period as comfortable as possible.

 3.5% Retinol — The Step-Up Formula

 3.5% retinol is suited to those who have used retinol at 2.5% or lower for at least 3–6 months without significant irritation.
-At this concentration, cell renewal is more aggressive, collagen remodelling is more pronounced, and results on deeper fine lines and established pigmentation are more visible.
 The Ammuri Retinol 3.5% Serum uses encapsulated retinol technology — time-released to deliver high-strength results with a reduced risk of irritation.

 5% Retinol — Advanced Strength

 5% retinol is the highest concentration available in cosmetic skincare and is intended for experienced users with well-established tolerance.
-It delivers maximum cell turnover and collagen stimulation — results comparable to some professional treatments.
 The Ammuri Retinol 5% Serum and the Retinol 5% Apple Stem Cell Serum are formulated for those ready for the most intensive results the range offers.

 Browse the full Ammuri Retinol Collection to compare every option across the range.